redhat-cip/software-factory/docs/jenkinsslaves.rst

 Then copy inside "/home/jenkins/.ssh/authorized_keys" the public key of Jenkins that you can find in this file "/root/sf-bootstrap-data/ssh_keys/jenkins_rsa.pub" on the SF instance.

-As the adminitrator, go in "Manage jenkins"/"Manage nodes"/"New node" and select "Dumb node" plus add a node name.
+As the administrator, go in "Manage jenkins"/"Manage nodes"/"New node" and select "Dumb node" plus add a node name.
 Keep the amount of executor to 1 if your jobs can't run in paralllel.
 Set the "Remote root directory" to "/home/jenkins".
 Add the needed label (your are going to use that label in the JJB descriptions of your jobs).